dewan-ahmed/dewan-ahmed.github.io/_posts/2023-05-26-identity-crisis-devrel.md

 ## But... there is hope

 If you've managed to read this far, thank you for your patience!
-There are three key things to focus in order to revive the lost identity of developer relations:
+There are three key things YOU can focus on in order to revive the lost identity of developer relations.

+If you're a DevRel IC, focus on:

 - Technical expertise
 - Authenticity
-- Exec buy-in
+- Optics

 You, as a developer advocate, need to showcase the technical expertise which is the foundation of helping your developers succeed.
 You have to do that in an authentic way and not treat every community member as a new lead in the marketing funnel.
+Besides doing the work, you have to be intentional in conveying the value of your work within your company.
+This is where the optics comes in.

+If you manage a DevRel team, focus on:

+- Exec buy-in
+- DevRel metrics
+- Avoiding burn-outs

 Your exec team must understand the value of developer relations **before** they hire the first developer advocate and they should be transparent in their support for DevRel.
-If a developer advocate can manage the first two, most exec teams will do their part.
-If they don't, you would've built a strong enough portfolio anyway to find another company and exec team who values DevRel.
+If you are in a difficult spot where you have to convince the leadership on DevRel ROI, understand what metrics are important for the exec team and find a direct/semi-direct relation with [DevRel metrics](https://www.swyx.io/measuring-devrel).
+Most people working in DevRel are eager to help and often find it challenging to say "no".
+When this eagerness is coupled with a lack of clarity and clear expectations, it becomes the primary cause of DevRel burnout.
+It is crucial to prioritize the well-being of your team and foster a sense of psychological safety within the organization.

 My hope from this blog is to inspire you, the reader, to revive the lost identity of developer relations and help developers succeed.
 Remember, DevRel is the only team at your company that can speak the engineer’s language, provide regular feedback to the product team, function as a marketing team, and grow the community as the face of your company.